Ritchie Blackmore: Personal life

+In April 2025, Night revealed that Blackmore had suffered a heart attack about eighteen-months previously that, along with other health issues, had left him struggling to even pick up a guitar.

+Blackmore said in an interview that he is spiritual but not religious, adding that "religion usually involves money".

+In a 2006 biography, Blackmore alleged that he was sexually assaulted by Freddie Starr at age 17 while recording in Joe Meek’s studio.

 Legacy

 Readers of Guitar World voted two of Blackmore's guitar solos (both recorded with Deep Purple) among the 100 Greatest Guitar Solos of all time – "Highway Star" ranked 19th, and "Lazy" ranked 74th.
 His solo on "Child in Time" was ranked no. 16 in a 1998 Guitarist magazine readers poll of Top 100 Guitar Solos of All-Time.
 On 8 April 2016, he was inducted into the Rock and Roll Hall of Fame as one of original members of Deep Purple; he did not attend the ceremony.

-In 1993, musicologist Robert Walser defined him as "the most important musician of the emerging metal/classical fusion".
+In 1993, musicologist Robert Walser defined Blackmore as "the most important musician of the emerging metal/classical fusion".
 He is credited as a precursor of the so-called "guitar shredders" that emerged in the mid-1980s.